mautic/user-documentation/docs/users_roles/managing_roles.rst

 .. vale on

-Access to Mautic instances is controlled by creating accounts for Users and associating them with a Role.
+You can control access to Mautic instances by creating accounts for Users and associating them with a Role.

 :doc:`Users</users_roles/managing_users>` are the accounts an individual uses to access Mautic, whereas :ref:`Roles<roles>` allow or deny access to various features within Mautic.